 Total adjusted capital primarily consists of statutory capital and surplus, as well as the statutory asset valuation reserve.
-When referred to as "combined," represents that of our insurance subsidiaries as a Total adjusted capital ("TAC")
+When referred to as "combined," represents that of our insurance subsidiaries as a whole.

-Value of business acquired ("VOBA") Present value of projected future gross profits from in-force policies of acquired businesses.
+Value of business acquired ("VOBA")

+Present value of projected future gross profits from in-force policies of acquired businesses.